In space, no one can hear you scream.

 The reprex package

 When creating a reprex by hand, it’s easy to accidentally miss something that means your code can’t be run on someone else’s computer.
 Avoid this problem by using the reprex package.
-It’s installed as part of the tidyverse (will be true soon) or you can install it by itself.
-Go ahead and load it.
+It’s installed as part of the tidyverse or you can install it by itself.
+Do this once.

 Write a bit of code and copy it to the clipboard: